-6. Voluntary Retirement Savings Plan (VRSP)
+6. VOLUNTARY RETIREMENT SAVINGS PLAN (VRSP)

-VRSPs are geared toward employees age 18 and over who have at least one year of uninterrupted service and who do not have access to a Registered Retirement Savings Plan (RRSP) or Tax-Free Savings Account (TFSA) for which automatic payroll deductions can be made, nor to a registered pension plan.
+VRSPs are geared toward employees age 18 and over who have at least one year of uninterrupted service within the meaning of the Act Respecting Labour Standards and who do not have access to a Registered Retirement Savings Plan (RRSP) or Tax-Free Savings Account (TFSA) for which automatic payroll deductions can be made, nor a registered pension plan (RPP).